xzorphit/QA-Class-Repo/README.md

-# Exploring some of the more common WebDriverIO functions
+# Smoke testing Arrays and Exploring some of the more WebDriverIO functions.
+Also, first git push on this project.

-Getting more interactive with the web elements. clearElement(), setValue(), keys().
-Grabbing tags by its attributes. in the example grabbing an <input> by its <id> with '#findElement' i didnt use selectByVisibleText() this time around
+should.exist, should.equal(), it.only(''),

+Creating an array function that validates based on length .$$(this.mulitpleElements).length;

 //npm run test

+//cp -r test /home/vagrant/Documents/webPrac/QA-Repo--Current/WEBPRAC
+//git checkout -b SmokeTesting-Arrays-and-More-WDIO-Functions
+//git push --set-upstream origin SmokeTesting-Arrays-and-More-WDIO-Functions

-Vagrant Snapshot push_1579288573_2937
+Vagrant Snapshot push_1583247320_4003